Alexabeth20/Alexabeth20.github.io/_posts/2025-05-06-Beginners-Cloud-Security-Guide.md

 This project pushed me to combine my cloud training with real-world writing and compliance scenarios.
 I overcame technical obstacles (including setting up a Windows VM, installing dependencies, and resolving XHTML validation errors in Flare), and I now have a polished, professional artifact to show my readiness for a technical writing or cloud documentation role.

-I also ran into a frustrating but common Windows issue during the build process — Flare was repeatedly denied access to the output directory due to locked files.
+I also ran into a frustrating but common Windows issue during the build process.
+Flare was repeatedly denied access to the output directory due to locked files.
 Despite restarting, running as admin, and cleaning the project, the build kept failing.
 Eventually, I manually explored the output folder, deleted its contents, and that resolved the error.
 This experience reinforced the value of persistence, curiosity, and hands-on troubleshooting — all essential skills for technical writers working across platforms.

 ## Next Steps